esa/pagmo/doc/sphinx/tutorials/using_hypervolumes_in_your_algorithm.rst

 #.
 Establish a new individual by performing a very simple crossover on two random individuals
 #.
 Apply the Gaussian mutation operator
 #.
 Push the newly obtained vector to the population
 #.
-Establish the least contributor using the `PyGMO.hypervolume` module
+Establish the least contributor using the `PyGMO.util.hypervolume` object
 #.
 Remove the least contributor from the population

 Script above should produce an output similar to the one below: